 Some Important Tips:

-Any course can be taken as long as it is taught from a college, university or technical college.
+Any course can be taken as long as it is taught from an accredited USA college, university, or technical college.
 Only those schools approved by the State Department can be accepted.
-All of the schools listed on your resource page on the Au Pair website are accepted http://www.aupairinamerica.com/state/georgia.asp
+All of the schools and online resources listed on your Blog site are approved.
+Please have your counselor approve any class before registering.

 - Your counselor can clarify any questions about a school.